Registration requirements

 Qualifying examination for registration

-All applicants meeting the above requirements are required to take and pass the STRE conducted by the TCM Practitioners Board before they can be considered for registration.
-STRE is conducted in Chinese language once a year.
+Applicants who meet the above requirements are required to take and pass the Qualifying Examination conducted by the TCMPB before they can be considered for full registration.
+The main Qualifying Examination is conducted once a year and is administered in Chinese.

 From 2025, the qualifying examination for TCM physicians will focus more on the clinical competency assessment of the applicants.
 The changes to the qualifying examination structure and format will be carried out in two phases: